saicharan637/Fetch-Rewards/Readme.md

 3. We are using curl commands to transfer data to and from the server.

-### There are two ways to Test the Web Service:
+### There are three ways to Test the Web Service:

 4. Open the TestSuite file and in Postman, go to File->Import->Raw text->paste the curl commands one at a time->continue->Import->Send, you can see the reponse of the request in the Reponse window.

 5. Open a Bash Shell and from the TestSuite file, copy and run the curl commands one at a time and the output is diplayed, once the command is executed.

+6. Open http://localhost:5000/balance to check the balance after adding and/or spending points via the curl commands.

-6. The Balance can be checked after adding points and/or spending points.
+7. The Balance can be checked after adding points and/or spending points.

 ### Assumptions: